 Monica, Luke Cage, SpOck, and Spider-Hero grouped together to form an ad hoc Avengers unit to fend off Proxima and her demons.
 After deducing that Monica was the most powerful among them, Proxima used her "black light" spear to quickly sideline her from the battle.
 The spear impelled and infected Monica's body.
 Luke was capable of fending off Proxima in hand to hand combat but was ultimately bested.
 However, Proxima was unable to kill him (due to his unbreakable skin), so Thanos swapped out Proxima for one of his other generals, Ebony Maw.
 Doctor Strange was captured and infected by Maw during earlier events of Infinity.
 Maw used his special abilities to manipulate Strange into summoning Shuma-Gorath.
 Despite being in a severely weakened state (due to slumber), Gorath's potential threat level alerted Dr. Adam Brashear (Blue Marvel).

 Maw was only able to summon Shuma-Gorath's physical form, due to Dr. Strange resisting his control over him.
 Gorath immediately began to infect and posses citizens from the surrounding area.
 Luke and Spider Hero, began to fend them off while SpOck attempted to save Monica.
 Blue Marvel eventually arrived at the battle and temporarily knocked down Gorath.
 After SpOck informed Dr. Brashear what happened to Monica, he used his ability to control anti-matter to remove the black light infection from her body.
 Shortly afterward, Luke Cage's interns, Power Man (Victor Alvarez) and White Tiger (Ava Ayala), arrived at the scene.
 Victor dubbed them the "Mighty Avengers," as they all began to fend off Gorath.
 Power Man and White Tiger were able to combine their abilities to summon the Tiger God from White Tiger's mystical amulet.
 The powerful god was then able to maim and subdue Shuma-Gorath long enough for Monica to obliterate his physical form.

 Monica and Dr. Adam Brashear of the Mighty Avengers form a new group with Captain Marvel, Miss America, and Black Panther.
-They come unite to be a pro-active group for cosmic size problems.
-The majority of their adventures involved Galactus and reforming him into a Lifebringer.
+They come together to be a pro-active group for cosmic size problems.
+Their first big success was reforming Galactus into the Lifebringer.